F1orin/FlickList/README.md

 #### Future Features
 - Sharing a photo
-- Saving a photo to the device filesystem
+- Saving a photo to the device
 - Authorization with Flickr account

 #### Download